 In short, I’m exploring how linear algebra and mathematical analysis can be used to define design space as a structured, quantifiable system.
 By modeling interfaces in this way, I hope to extract meaningful insights — not just through metaphor, but through measurable patterns and relationships that can deepen my understanding of interaction design.

 This is not an academic paper (yet).
-It's a thought experiment that keeps evolving, supported by sketches, math models, and design theory.
+It's a thought experiment that keeps evolving, supported by sketches, models, and design theory.

 Hopefully I will soon have an exploratory article done enough to put out here.